malleoz/TASToolKitEditor/README.md

 - Adding/deleting rows

 ## Completed Features
+- Inserting rows
+- Handle File>Open operation when a file is already opened in the program
+- Ghost and Player views
+- FileSystemWatcher to detect file changes, rather than a hash
 - Basic text editing functionality
 - Auto file re-load on checksum change detected between cached and local file
 - Toggle between 0 and 7 centering